uktrade/django-feedback-govuk/README.md

 2. Create a new email template in the GovUk Notify service, making sure to create a ((feedback_url)) field.

+> Note that ((feedback_url)) will be a link to the listing view, not an individual piece of feedback.

 You'll need an API key and template ID from the gov.uk Notify service.

 3. Add the following settings to the file: